Shahid-Nazir-CLS/Microservices-Based-Shopping-Application/README.md

 4. **Run Services**
 - Open separate VS Code windows for the shoppy (frontend client) and customer services.
 - Open another VS Code window for all other services (Item, Cart, Order, Payment).

+5. **Swagger**
+- You can access Swagger UI at http://localhost:port/swagger-ui/index.html, where you will see a beautiful user interface to interact with your endpoints

 Monitor Services: Ensure Zipkin, Zookeeper, and Kafka are running alongside your VS Code instances.